antoinesylvia/Texas_Heat_Raceway/README.md

 - Central Server coordinates all components and maintains race state
 - Finish Gate reports to and receives instructions from Central Server
 - Start Gate manages race initiation and reports to Central Server
+- Checkpoint Gate reports to Central Server
 - Web Interface provides real-time updates and user interaction
 - Audio Manager syncs with Central Server for state-appropriate audio cues

+## Project - Setup and Deployment
+1. Clone the repository
+2. Install dependencies: `pip install -r requirements.txt`
+3. Configure `config.py` for your environment
+4. Run the central server: `python app.py`
+5. Start the finish gate script: `python finish_gate.py`
+6. Start the start gate script: `python start_gate.py`
+7. Access the web interface at `http://localhost:5000` (or configured HOST:PORT)

+#### Order of Opening Programs
+1. Central Server
+2. Finish Gate
+3. Start Gate

+This order ensures that the central server is ready to receive connections from both gates.

+#### Initialization Process (1st run and subsequent runs)
+1. Central server starts and enters the 'Initialization' state.
+2. Finish gate connects and reports its component status.
+3. Start gate connects and reports its component status.
+4. Once both gates have reported OK status, the central server transitions to the 'Ready' state.
+5. The start gate then waits for user input (button press) to begin the race.

+For subsequent runs, the reset button is used to return to the 'Initialization' state and begin this process again.

 # Key Benefits